PaulsBarkans/rss-file-fetcher/README.md

 Edit the php file and change constants in the configuration section.

 * PHP_ERROR_REPORTING : Sets the php error reporting.
 Must be either true or false.
-* DEBUG : Will display some debug information.
-Must be either true or false.
+* DEBUG : Setting this to true will display some debug information.
 * FILE_FOLDER : A full path to a folder where downloaded files should reside.
 * RSS_URL : A url to a remote RSS file.